jembury8568/jembury8568.github.io/index.md

     alt: "placeholder image 3"
     title: "Image 3 title caption"
 ---
-<h3> Geographer, data scientist, human.</h3>{: .notice--warning}
+<h2> Geographer, data scientist, human.</h2>{: .notice--warning}

-I am a graduate student in the Geography Department at San Diego State University.
+<p>I am a graduate student in the Geography Department at San Diego State University.
 I use geocomputational methods to research human dynamics and social equity.
-My research is solutions-oriented and has addressed health disparity, nutrition insecurity, and educational barriers.<br>
+My research is solutions-oriented and has addressed health disparity, nutrition insecurity, and educational barriers.</p><br>

-Click [here](https://jembury8568.github.io/portfolio/) to read more about my research.{: .notice}
+<p>Click [here](https://jembury8568.github.io/portfolio/) to read more about my research.</p>{: .notice}

-Click [here](https://jembury8568.github.io/about/) to find out more about me.{: .notice}
+<p>Click [here](https://jembury8568.github.io/about/) to find out more about me.</p>{: .notice}

 <!--{% include gallery caption="This is a sample gallery with **Markdown support**." %}-->